 So then, how does one become a global citizen?
-What do you have to do in order to get this kind of a global education?
+What do you have to do in order to get this kind of global education and world mindset?
 When people make the decision to become global citizens, they have already made a step in the right direction towards expanding their global awareness, but there are some things — both small and large — that you personally can do to take steps towards creating global citizenship in your own life.
 Here are just a few.

 Travel One of the best ways to become a citizen of the world is, naturally, to get out and go see it.
 Traveling to other countries can provide you with invaluable experience and education through interacting with other cultures.
 Sustainable life lessons are often borne of these kinds of travel experiences, allowing you to learn about topics like global health, interdependence, diversity, social justice and more through your lived experiences while abroad.

 Become a Leader Many people point to the current crisis of leadership as evidence that we need to be doing more to build up the leaders of tomorrow.
 It is said that ideas don’t change the world, leaders do.
 Leaders with more diverse life experiences and greater empathy are desperately needed.
 By working on cultivating your personal leadership skills you may be able to contribute more, through becoming a leader who can focus and take action on things that feel the most important to you.